How to bring back classic context menu on Windows 11

 10. Restart the computer (important).

-Once you complete the steps, whether you right-click on the desktop, file, or folder on File Explorer, the classic context menu will appear instead of the modern menu.
+Once you complete the steps, whether you right-click the desktop, a file, or a folder in File Explorer, the classic context menu will appear instead of the modern menu.

-If you want to revert the changes to re-enable the modern context menu, you can follow the same instructions outlined above, but on step 4, right-click and delete the {86ca1aa0-34aa-4e8b-a509-50c905bae2a2} key and its contents.
+If you want to revert the changes to re-enable the modern context menu, follow the same instructions above, but in step 4, right-click and delete the {86ca1aa0-34aa-4e8b-a509-50c905bae2a2} key and its contents.

-Restore classic right-click context menu on Windows 11 from Command Prompt
+Restore classic right-click menu on Windows 11 from Command Prompt

-To enable the classic context menu with commands, use these steps:
+To enable the classic context menu with commands, follow these steps:

 1. Open Start.